Microcystin-LR: Toxicity

-Toxicity of cyanotoxins is very diverse and include neurotoxicity, hepatotoxicity, cytotoxicity and dermatotoxicity.
+Toxic effects cyanotoxins are very diverse and include neurotoxicity, hepatotoxicity and cytotoxicity with chemical burns.
 Microcystins are generally associated with hepatotoxicity.
 The toxic effect of microcystins is due to their inhibition of protein phosphatases.

 Acute subacute toxicity

 Many studies took place with intraperitoneal administration.
-Because of the differences in lipophilicity and polarity between the different microcystins, it cannot be presumed that the i.p.
-LD50 will predict toxicity after oral administration.
+Because of the differences in lipophilicity and polarity between the different microcystins, it cannot be presumed that the i.p. will predict toxicity after oral administration.

 Microcystins are hepatotoxins.
 After acute exposure, severe liver damage is noticeable by a disruption of liver cell structure.
 The liver weight will increase due to intrahepatic hemorrhage, haemodynamic shock, heart failure and death.

 After nasal administration of microcystin-LR, the epithelium of nasal mucosa of both the olfactory and respiratory zones were suffering from necrosis.
 Even liver lesions were noticed after oral administration.
 The LD50 for nasal administration is equal to the intraperitoneal administration.

 Repeated oral administration

 For the assessment of possible chronic human health effects, studies involving repeated oral administration of pure microcystins at various dose levels are most desirable.
 In a mice study, pure mirocystin-LR was administered orally at doses 0, 40, 200 or 1000 μg/kg bodyweight.
 At the highest dose, almost all mice showed liver changes and chronic inflammation and a few other symptoms.
 In female mice only changes in transaminases were observed at the highest dose.